 The information on GOV.UK has replaced all tax information on the old HMRC website.
 The material on GOV.UK is intended to be simple and clear and therefore it may not provide the same detailed information that the HMRC site previously provided.
 LITRG produce a range of information and guidance on tax issues – you can find this in the tax guides section of the LITRG website.

 If you use any of these websites as a source of information, we recommend that you print out a copy of the relevant webpage and keep it somewhere safe, in case of a later dispute.
-This is particularly important if you are using the GOV.UK website as it is constantly updated and amended as new material is added and existing material is re-written.
+This is particularly important if you are using GOV.UK as it is constantly updated and amended as new material is added and existing material is re-written.
 We look at what to do if you have relied on some GOV.UK information that is later changed or removed in our news piece Has GOV.UK gone wrong for you?.

 Information about GOV.UK’s accessibility can be found here.

-You can also find a list of the screen readers and speech recognition systems GOV.UK should be compatible with.
+Here you can find a list of the screen readers and speech recognition systems GOV.UK should be compatible with.
 For taxpayers with sight impairments there is information on things like keyboard navigation and changing settings for colour, font and text size to help with reading and seeing the site.

 Telephone is the main channel of customer service for HMRC – they handle around 60 million calls a year.
-Their main helplines lines are staffed by call centre staff.
-A full list of helplines can be found by following this Contact HMRC link.
+Their main helplines are staffed by call centre staff.
+A full list of helplines can be found by following this contact HMRC link.

 There is a charge for telephoning all HMRC lines and you would be wise to check with your service provider to understand how much that will be.
 Most HMRC phone lines are 0300 or 0345 numbers which should be cheaper to call for some people.
-Callers will pay the same amount as a landline call to a 01 or 02 number and the price is the same for call from mobiles.
-0300 numbers are generally included in any discount schemes or inclusive call minutes that taxpayers may have with landline or mobile phone operators.
+Callers will pay the same amount as a landline call to a 01 or 02 number and the price is the same for calls from mobiles.
+0300 and 0345 numbers are generally included in any discount schemes or inclusive call minutes that taxpayers may have with landline or mobile phone operators.

-Be aware of any HMRC phone numbers that do not start with 0300 – these could belong to expensive call forwarding services as described in LITRG’s news article here.
+Be aware of any HMRC phone numbers that do not start with 0300 or 0345 – these could belong to expensive call forwarding services as described in LITRG’s news article.